ousiax/ousiax.github.io/_posts/2017-05-21-object-oriented-programming-in-go-language.md

 	f := w.(*os.File)      // success: f == os.Stdout
 	c := w.(*bytes.Buffer) // panic: interface holds *os.File, not *bytes.Buffer
 ```
-**A type assertion to an interface type changes the type of the expression, making a different (and usually larger) set of methods accessible, but it preserves the dynamic type and value components inside the interface**.
+**A type assertion to an interface type changes the type of the expression**, making a different (and usually larger) set of methods accessible, but it preserves the dynamic type and value components inside the interface.

 ```go
 	var w io.Writer